michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 23. Pilatos saith to them, Why, what evil hath he done?
 But they clamoured the more, and said, Let him be crucified!

-24. Then Pilatos, when he saw that nothing availed, but that the tumult became greater, took waters (and) washed his hands beforeIn the eye of the assembly. the assembly, and said, I am expiated from the blood of this Just One.
-You shall know.
+24. Then Pilatos, when he saw that nothing availed, but that the tumult became greater, took waters (and) washed his hands before

 25. And all the people answered and said, His blood upon us, and upon our children!